 The specs: Black super grip with Purple Beta ends, 3/4″, 9′, “trail” style (single loop, no buckle), stainless steel hardware, stainless steel scissor snaps.
 Retail value: $32

 I’ve had the chance to use them several times now.
 I’ve got a couple other pairs of reins with the super-grip beta and I’m a big fan; it’s probably my favorite option for reins.

 The 9′ length is a good overall length.
 Maybe a touch long when paired with her s-hackamore, but perfect for with a bit, especially for a pony who prefers a long, low head carriage.
 It’s also a good length to double as a lead rope to hop off and lead; and while it’s probably not recommended, the super-grip is soft and flexible enough to allow the reins to actually be used to tie.

-My only nitpick is minor, and more of a personal taste/preference: I’m not a fan of larger, white thread for the stitching, but that is my own aesthetic preference.
+My only nitpick is minor, and more of a personal taste/preference: I’m not a fan of larger, white thread for the stitching.

 The super-grip is really comfortable, and the grip is pony-tested — this is the only thing I can use on her that won’t rub blisters on my fingers.

 Overall, I found them to be a solid option.

 If you’re interested, Two Horse Tack has a newsletter sign-up (with a $10 gift card offer just for signing up), and are also offering a 10% discount code to readers: